adeperio/base/contribute.md

 Antonio de Perio

-## Learn & listen
+## Check out the README

-Base is maintained by Antonio de Perio.
-Have a look at the README.md file to get a quick intro on what Base is all about.
+There's a good overview of what Base is all about.

 ## Adding new features